andykais/scrape-pages/README.md

 #### Emittable events

 - '`useRateLimiter'`: pass a boolean to turn on or off the rate limit defined in the run options
+- `'stop'`: emit this event to stop the crawler (note that any in progress promises will still complete)

 ### queryFor